stef-cruz/personal-docs/populate-test-db.md

 `docker exec -it kitman-lde-medinah /bin/bash`

-- Go to file `spec/rails_helper.rb` and uncomment line 104:
+- In medinah, go to file `spec/rails_helper.rb`and uncomment line 104:

 `ActiveRecord::Migration.maintain_test_schema!`

+- If you are adding a new table, update the schema in medinah.

 - Run one of the specs in the container: